excellalabs/ecs-deploy-setup/README.md

 1. Create the task deinitions in ECS, by going into the ECS UI, going to Task Definitions and creating one.
 You can paste in the task definition json.

 1. Create a service for each instance of the app (dev/stg/prod): go to ECS > Clusters > desired cluster and creating one.
-Choosing the task definition.
+Choosing the task definition, and set the minumum healthy count to 0 (so all containers can be stopped before starting an updated one).
 Repeat for each environment.
 This should start your app instances.

 ## *Part 3.* Setting up CI for deployment